Fawazahfr/Continuous_Learning/Backend/Langs/Go.md

 <ins>Make Command</ins>: Many objects and data types can be instantiated using the make command, like maps, arrays, dictionaries, etc.

 <ins>Vendoring</ins>: You can init a mod file in your repo that can list dependencies that can easily be grabbed from github through 'go mod vendor' or individually through 'go get "dependency"' that then adds that item to the go mod file.
 This means you don't need a package manager in Go to get all of your dependencies.

+<ins>Go Routines</ins>: Go routines make concurrent programming super cool in Go.
+Essentially, major threads usually run per core on a computer, but goroutines are these tiny threads that can be run from those threads, so much lighter means of having concurrent programming.

+**How it works**: Go chooses which threads to launch your go routines off of which would work best for your processing system.
+It also optimizes your threads by effectively moving the goroutines around between threads in the background.
+Go worries about this all so you don't have to.

+**Control**: You need to sometimes influence and manage goroutines yourself using some built in libraries in Go, such as sync library > wait group, that groups goroutines together such that programs can wait for them.

 ### Useful Default Packages